LinTrieu/go-code-standards-guidance/README.md

 ### Structs
-* We `SHOULD` use constructors over plain struct initialisation, particularly on 'struct layers' (NewHandler, NewRepository, NewService...).
+* We `SHOULD` use constructors over plain struct initialization, particularly on 'struct layers' (NewHandler, NewRepository, NewService...).
    * `h := NewHandler(foo)` instead of `h := Handler{foo}`.
 * We `MUST` name constructor functions using the pattern `New{StructName}`.
-For example a Service constructor should be named NewService.
+For example, a Service constructor should be named NewService.